Open Hours through October, 2017

+Open Hours through October, 2017

 	Scheduled Tours available all year

-As we approach spring, now is a great time to begn making plans for your visit to the Shrine.
+	Now is a great time to begin making plans for your visit to the Shrine.

-Whether for yourself, your family, your group, or your confirmation class, now is the time to start planning and get your tour on everyone's calendar.
+	Whether for yourself, your family, your group, or your confirmation class, now is the time to start planning and get

+	your tour on everyone's calendar.

 	Contact us at tours@StrawbridgeShrine.org and let us help you plan.
-We are open during regular hours April - October for drop-in tours Fridays, Saturdays and Sundays.
+We are open during regular hours April - October for

+	drop-in tours Fridays, Saturdays and Sundays.
 But we can arrange a guide for you other days and before April as well.

 	Saturday, October 14, 10 AM - 12 PM